Zen Teachers & Practice Leaders at City Center

 Zesho Susan O’Connell

-Zesho Susan O'Connell is a Zen teacher with 25 years of meditation experience.
-She has lived at Zen Center since 1995, was ordained as a priest in 1999 by Tenshin Reb Anderson, and currently serves as president.
+Zesho Susan O’Connell is a Zen teacher with 30 years of meditation experience.
+She has lived at Zen Center since 1995, was ordained as a priest in 1999 by Tenshin Reb Anderson, and currently serves as Spiritual Director of the Zen-Inspired Senior Living Community Project.
+In June 2017, she received Dharma transmission from Tenshin Anderson.
 She started, with two other partners, her own business as an independent feature film producer with offices in San Francisco and L.A., and continued that business for 25 years.
 She has helped to produce over 10 video/film projects about Zen Center and its teachers.

 Keiryu Liên Shutt